ifp-uiuc/an-analysis-of-unsupervised-pre-training-iclr-2015/cifar10/README.md

 ```

 ## `train.py`
 As you can see, there are several `train.py` files.
-Each one trains either a cae model (with 1, 2, or 3 layers), or a cnn model with various unsupervised to supervised data ratios and regulization methods turned on.
+Each one trains either a cae model (with 1, 2, or 3 layers), or a cnn model with various unsupervised to supervised data ratios and regularization methods turned on.
 Basically the `train.py` files do all the heavy lifting of running the individual experiments.
 They output a directory of model checkpoint files, and a log of the training process.

 ## `checkpoint_checker.py`
 The file `checkpoint_checker.py` is a script used to examine all the checkpoints created by a single experiment, and choose the best one.